-The HCSL output buffer for both Bank A and B outputs are can be disabled to Hi-Z using the CLKout_EN [1:0] as shown in [Table 3](#).
+The HCSL output buffer for Bank A and Bank B outputs can be separately disabled to Hi-Z using the CLKoutA_EN and CLKoutB_EN inputs, respectively, as shown in [Table 3](#).
 For applications where all differential outputs are not needed, any unused output pin should be left floating with a minimum copper length (see note below) to minimize capacitance and potential coupling and reduce power consumption.
-If all differential outputs are not used, TI recommends disabling (Hi-Z) the banks to reduce power.
+If an entire output bank will not be used, TI recommends to disable and Hi-Z the bank to reduce power.
 Refer to [Termination and Use of Clock Drivers](#) for more information on output interface and termination techniques.